 It is important to note that any retail theft conviction – even for a summary offense – will appear on a person’s record.
 A criminal conviction such as this can make getting a job, finding housing or applying for higher education challenging.

 Contact the Attorneys at ARM Lawyers for Criminal Defense Help

 Following a shoplifting charge, hiring an attorney as soon as possible is essential.
 The sooner you contact an attorney, the earlier that you can begin gathering evidence to prove your innocence or considering a plea bargain.

 At ARM Lawyers, our legal team believes that you deserve the best defense possible.
-To meet with our attorneys for free today, call us now at 570-257-4509.
+To meet with our attorneys for free today, call us now.
 We’ll provide you with the legal representation you need!